Reading-eScience-Centre/coverage-jsapi/Coverage.md

 ### .bbox

-If defined, a geographical (WGS84) 2D bounding box of the coverage as an array `[westLon, southLat, eastLon, northLat]` with values in degrees.
+If defined, an object with members `"box"` and `"srs"` where `"box"` is an array of four coordinates `[minx,miny,maxx,maxy]` describing the horizontal bounding box of the coverage and `"srs"` is a URI of the spatial coordinate reference system used for the coordinates.
+The value of `"srs"` will in most cases be `http://www.opengis.net/def/crs/OGC/1.3/CRS84`.

 ### .timeExtent